Johnsen-Rahbek Capstan Clutch: A High Torque Electrostatic Clutch: Background

 \subsection{Electrostatic Clutches}

 Electrostatic Clutches (ESCs) date back to the early work of Johnsen and Rahbek in 1923, and possibly earlier to an 1875 patent issued to Elisha Gray \cite{Johnsen-1923,Fitch-1957-IBM-Development}.
 Even though the capstan effect is likely present in Johnsen and Rahbek's design, it is not stated or referenced.
 The capstan effect was also found to significantly improve the performance of EA soft grippers on curved surfaces, although wrap angles~$>$$\pi/2$ were not explored\cite{Cacucciolo-2022-curved-model,Cacucciolo-2019-curved-with-metric,Cacucciolo-2023-curved-zipping}.
+A feasibility analysis on an EA clutch design with a curved braking was conducted but critically did not use the capstan effect\cite{Detailleur-2021-Feasibility-Analysis}.

 Here, we explicitly exploit the capstan and JR effects and derive a model for the output tension \eqref{gov-eqn} of an ESC.
 For applications in SWaP constrained robots, ESCs are an attractive solution as they generally consume only a few milliwatts of power \cite{Guo-2020-tech-review}, can be engaged and disengaged on the order of milliseconds making them valuable for fast control of robots \cite{Hinchet-2020-High-force}, and, although not explored in this work, have self-sensing capabilities \cite{Guo-2018-sensing}.